Academic Year 2024-25

 Counseling & Psychological Services (CPS):

-The DOS will notify the CPS Director, Assistant Director, and/or Suicide Prevention Coordinator of the student death, as well as the academic department in which the student was enrolled and any other known groups who would benefit from outreach (i.e., residence halls, clubs, organizations, etc.).
+The DOS will notify the CPS Director, Assistant Director, and/or Suicide Prevention Coordinator of the student death.
+The DOS also notifies the student’s academic department in which the student was enrolled and any other known groups who would benefit from outreach (i.e., residence halls, clubs, organizations, etc.).
 If necessary, the death can be reported after-hours by using the CPS on-call system.

 CPS will provide outreach (including after-hours) to those identified by DOS or other MSU staff/students as being impacted by the student death.
 This outreach includes:

-• Consultation about how to notify professors, staff, or other students.
+• Consultation about how to notify professors, staff, or other students when appropriate.

 • On-site grief counseling/crisis response for faculty, staff, students.